lucho-39/lucho-39/README.md

 - 👋 Hi, I’m luciano
-- 👀 I’m interested in python
+- 👀 I’m interested in HTML JAVASCRIPT
 - 🌱 I’m currently learning the world of python
 - 💞️ I’m looking to collaborate on python
 - 📫 How to reach me through email